 Each of these institutions shall act within the limits of the powers conferred upon in this Covenant.

-b) The institutions listed in subsection (a) of this Article may be assisted by an Advisory Council, acting in a consultative capacity, and various specialised bodies such as a Legal Council, an Environmental Advisory Committee or an Agency for Conflict Management and Resolution and other necessary bodies acting under the direction of the General Assembly, the Presidency, and the Secretariat.
+b) The institutions listed in subsection (a) of this Article may be assisted by an International Advisory Council, acting in a consultative capacity, under the direction of the GA, the Presidency and the Secretariat.

 Each Participant shall take general and specific measures which are appropriate to assist the Organization in achieving its aims and shall refrain from actions intended or reasonably expected to harm the Organization or impede its activities.

 Title II - Provisions Governing Participation